Everest Rapid Expedition

 • Porters: Porters up to the Kathmandu – Base Camp – Kathmandu

-• Staff Wages: All wages, equipment, food, accommodation, and insurance for all staffs in trekking and expedition
+• Staff Wages: All wages, equipment, food, accommodation, and insurance for all staff in trekking and expedition

-• Member Personal Baggage: Maximum fifty kilograms per member as a personal baggage
+• Member Personal Baggage: Maximum fifty kilograms per member as personal baggage

-• Base Camp Tent: Individual Box Tent with heating bed and personal electronic device charging port to each expedition member will be available at the base camp
+• Base Camp Tent: Individual Box Tent with heating bed and personal electronic device charging port for each expedition member will be available at the base camp

 • Base Camp Equipment: Dining tent, kitchen tent, toilet tent, hot shower tent, communication tent, mattress, pillow, table, chair, and other required equipment